 7 best practices for managing a remote team

-It turns out that sometimes, it’s a little bit more complicated than that.
-From coordinating times for calls that work across different time zones to keeping communication alive and well, managing a remote team can be challenging.
+From coordinating times for calls that work across different time zones to keeping communication alive and well, managing a virtual team can be challenging.
+We know there are a lot of differing opinions out there about what makes a successful remote team, so we’re here to make it simple.

 The good news: We’ve gathered seven best practices that’ll help make your remote team run like a finely-tuned machine.